pippim/pippim.github.io/programs/iothings.md

     while : ; do

         if !
-GetPowerStatus; then
+SonyPowerStatus; then

             # START FROM ABOVE:
             # This was causing 2% CPU drain with Network Manager and
             # debus-daemon.
-So move from above GetPowerStatus to below.
+So move from above SonyPowerStatus to below.

             # If network down then wait for it to come up.
             #etherup=$(cat /sys/class/net/e*/carrier) # Returns 1 even disconnected